Federal Student Loan Relief Is Ending

-Of course, there are a lot of discussions currently going on in Washington about whether or not the Biden administration will extend the student loan relief enacted in March 2020.
+Of course, there are a lot of discussions currently going on in Washington about whether or not the Biden administration will eventually enact additional student loan relief.

 One thing is certain: you should start making a plan now about how you will be paying back your loans.
 Unfortunately, hoping for or relying on what may or may not happen in Washington is not a plan.
 It’s important to develop the steps now that you will take to work towards financial independence.